 A tutor once told me of a fantastic example of product design outsmarting a system.
 Their mother lived in a flat with a coin-operated electricity meter.
 This was checked every month to be emptied, but was always found to have no coins in it at all, despite energy being used.
 No trace of the meter being tampered with, and the system affirming that coins had been put in.

 The flatmates had created a ice tray with pound coin sized holes.
 Put water in the holes, freeze it and pop out a handful of ice “slugs” (fake coins).
 They would drop them into the meter, where they would melt and evaporate.
-The water company issued an ultimatum to share the secret and no action would be taken.
+To absolve the guilty party in this article, know that the water company issued an ultimatum to share the secret and no action was taken.

 After a mugging, I had a hopeless series of experiences with Lewisham Police.
-Six weeks later, when traumatic memories of the eight faces that mugged me had pretty much faded, I was finally invited in to review ID books.
-I couldn’t recognise anyone by this point, but I did encounter some excellent resourcefulness to play the identification system.
+Six weeks later, when traumatic memories of the eight faces that mugged me had pretty much faded, I was finally invited in to flick through photos of convicted people in the local area.
+I couldn’t recognise anyone after such a long wait, but I did encounter an excellent example of playing the identification system.

 Mug shots are so-called because the suspects being photographed used to gurn to distort their faces to avoid identification.
-Amongst hundreds of photographs of frowns and straight faces I was taken aback.
+That has long since been disallowed.
+While I flicked through the ID book, amongst hundreds of photographs of frowns and straight faces, I was taken aback.
 Someone was cheerily leaning towards the camera with a beaming smile, looking genuinely pleased to see the viewer.
-Chances are that if that person had done anything, they probably weren’t wearing the same expression.
+Chances are that when they did whatever landed them in this book, they probably weren’t wearing the same expression at the time.

-As part of the ‘design out crime’ programme I would love to see a harnessing of these viewpoints and creative capabilities.
-I would recommend starting with those who have committed crimes to understand the motivations; the ratios of effort, reward and risk; the drivers and barriers that can make the rest of us so unhappy.
+As part of the ‘design out crime’ programme I would love to see a dedicated effort to bring all stakeholders into the fold, including harnessing the viewpoints and creative capabilities of people who have been found guilty of crimes in the past.
+I would recommend starting with investigating the motivations; the ratios of effort, reward and risk; the drivers and barriers that can make the rest of us so unhappy.
 But also to harness the creativity and ingenuity of their unique and underestimated perspectives, which can spot flaws in systems and overcome biases and assumptions we don’t think to challenge and often overlook.